 The second reason it’s crucial to get professional treatment for postpartum depression is that children whose mothers have either untreated depression during pregnancy or untreated PPD or anxiety are more likely to be negatively impacted over the long term.
 As explained by the nonprofit organization Zero to Three, “Older children of mothers depressed during infancy show poor self-control, aggression, poor peer relationships, and difficulty in school.”
 They have higher rates of substance abuse and psychiatric illness themselves.
 At younger ages they have a higher risk of cognitive and behavioral problems.
 Given that those of us who have had these illnesses already suffer tremendous guilt and worry over our children, it only adds insult to injury to imagine that our children would suffer as a result of our disorder.

 Asking for help can be difficult.
 Admitting to yourself and to others that you are not doing well is difficult.
 Making yourself go to that therapy appointment, or attend that support group, or take that medication, is difficult, no doubt.
 It is tempting to ignore what you’re going through, and to convince yourself that you can do this on your own.

 But you have to let that go.
 You have to make that call.
-If you need treatment for postpartum depression or anxiety, go get it.
+If you need postpartum therapy to treat your depression or anxiety during or after pregnancy, go get it.
 You have options.
 There is something that will work for you.
 Contact me if you have any questions about how treatment could help you.